Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Related Work

 \subsection{Human-Centred and Participatory Requirements Engineering}

-Recent research has attempted to bridge this divide by significantly broadening RE’s scope from designing systems that are functionally correct to those that are socially responsible and inclusive.
-Early work by Sutcliffe et al. demonstrated that neglecting human workload and task distribution can undermine both safety and performance, introducing the notion that human factors should be integrated to the RE process \cite{sutcliffe2004}.
+Early work by Sutcliffe et al. demonstrated that neglecting human workload and task distribution can undermine both safety and performance, introducing the notion that human factors should be integrated into the RE process \cite{sutcliffe2004}.
 This idea later evolved into a broader recognition that RE is a socio-technical process that is shaped by values and relationships among diverse stakeholders.
-The systematic review by Hidellaarachchi et al. strengthened this perspective, showing that human aspects such as empathy, collaboration, and communication are central to RE success, and yet these remain under-represented in mainstream practice \cite{hidellaarachchi2021} .
+The systematic review by Hidellaarachchi et al. strengthened this perspective, showing that human aspects such as empathy, collaboration, and communication are central to RE success, and yet these remain under-represented in mainstream practice \cite{hidellaarachchi2021}.

 More recent research has extended this school of thought to encompass human aspects such as ethics and equity.
 Perera et al. empirically demonstrated that explicitly embedding human values—such as fairness, dignity, and social justice within the RE processes results in more creative and socially responsible requirements \cite{perera2021}.
 Their findings show that values can be operationalised through lightweight elicitation techniques.
 Similarly, Damian et al. redefined participatory RE as an ongoing, relationship-centred practice through the \textit{REConnect} framework \cite{damian2025}.
 Their work brings forward the idea that empathy, trust, and continuous collaboration are essential RE artifacts showing how long-term partnerships with communities produce requirements that are both technically sound and socially legitimate.
 Building on this trajectory, Tizard et al. called for more inclusive RE practices that consciously address the representation of underserved users \cite{tizard2024}.
 This work highlighted how both traditional elicitation methods and modern crowd-based approaches systematically underrepresent vulnerable groups, including people with disabilities, women, and older adults.
 The authors proposed practical strategies, such as combining diverse elicitation channels and employing tools like GenderMag cognitive-style surveys, to identify whose voices are missing in the process.
 However, they did not propose an end-to-end RE process to ensure human-centricity.